 Believe in yourself

-It sounds like just a corny tag line, but there is actually a scientific basis for the power of confidence in improving memory.
+It sounds like a corny tag line, but there is actually a scientific basis for confidence in improving memory.

 According to Harvard Health, middle-aged learners actually perform worse on memory tasks when they first receive negative, stereotypical messages about aging and memory.
-However, if middle-aged learners first receive positive messages about the potential to retain good memory into old age, they perform better on the same tasks.
+However, middle-aged learners that receive positive messages about their potential to retain good memory perform better on similar tasks.

 If you want to improve your memory as you get older, you can start by simply adopting a positive attitude about your potential to meet your goal.